Preparing for Your Surgery

 In a very small number of patient the capsule around the implant can become thick and hard and tighten around the implant.
 This contraction of the soft implant can cause the breast to feel hard.
 Capsular contracture can be treated with a number of modalities.
 Occasionally it requires either removal of the scar tissue, or perhaps removal or replacement of the implant.

 Occasionally, breast implants may develop a crack in the outer shell and rupture.
 All medical devices have a lifetime and you should expect to change you implants once or twice during your life.
 In the event of a saline implant rupture, the breast typically deflates over several days time.
 Your body will absorb the harmless saline solution.
-You will contact Dr. Zemmel immediately and schedule an implant exchange procedure.
+You will contact your surgeon immediately and schedule an implant exchange procedure.
 This replacement surgery is much easier than the initial surgery as the breast pocket is already developed.
 All that is necessary is to reopen the prior incision and remove and replace the deflated implant under sedation in the operating room.
 Recovery time for this procedure is one or two days.
 For silicone breast implant patients, rupture is detected with an MRI.
 In the event of a silicone rupture, the replacement procedure is similar to that of saline implants.
-Both implant manufactures, Mentor and Allergan, for an extended period of time.
-In the even of a rupture, they will give you a new pair of implants at no charge and fund the cost of the anesthesia and operating room.
+In the even of a rupture, Mentor and Allergan breast implant warranties will give you a new pair of implants at no charge and fund the cost of the anesthesia and operating room.

 Some women report changes in sensation of the nipples after surgery.
 The nipples can become under sensitive, oversensitive, or even completely numb.
 In cases of hypersensitivity or partially number after surgery, these symptoms usually resolve in several weeks.
 Permanent, complete numbness of the nipple is an extremely rare event.